sdss/coins/documents/md/best_practices.md

 # SDSS Best Practices for an Inclusive Collaboration

-The Sloan Digital Sky Survey (SDSS) welcomes and respects all Collaboration members, regardless of race, ethnic origin, religion beliefs, gender, gender identity, sexual orientation, disability, age, or family and socio-economic status.
-The success of the SDSS in creating a vibrant and productive scientific culture is widely recognized as one of its signature achievements, and the diversity of the SDSS Collaboration is one of its critical strengths.

 SDSS promotes effective communication between its projects and the broad science community.
 SDSS welcomes passionate, detailed, thoughtful disagreement, and discussion about ideas.
 This free exchange of ideas